nladha09/cuddly-fiesta-rhcsa/Practice-Exam.md

 - `sysctl -a | grep forwarding >> /etc/sysctl.conf`
 - `vi /etc/sysctl.conf`
+- **NEED TO FIND OUT WHICH KERNEL PARAMETER IT IS ASKING FOR** (will the parameter be specified

 6.)
 System1 should boot into the multiuser target by default and boot messages should be present (not silenced).